Although Visio is an optional install for Office, if your users are using it, you have to manage it.

 Manage Microsoft Visio with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage the Microsoft Visio.

 I’ve already got Visio installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up the application here from the Start Menu and look at our configuration options we find a plethora of settings to choose from.
 If I go to some of these tab sections such as Proofing and Save, I have some options that I would definitely want toset for my users such as the saved file format.
 As an Administrator though what I’m the most concerned about is the security settings found in “Trust Center Settings.”
 We can see that there are several options within the “ActiveX Settings”, “Macro Settings” and “Privacy Options” that I would most definitely want to enforce upon my users to ensure that their desktops remain secure.